This post was updated on February 26, 2021.

 Here are some technology components you need to make sure are working in unison:

-- Hosting – A proper hosting site ensures quick page load and server up-time.
+- Hosting – A proper hosting site ensures quick load times and server up-time.
 If users are bogged down by slow load times they may never make it to the site.

 - WordPress – We highly recommend that you select WordPress as your content management system.

 - Backups – Do you back up your site on a regular basis?
-Make sure your website has this functionality, and you’re doing it.
-This is your safety net; if something does go wrong, your site can be restored quickly.
+Make sure you have this capability and you are doing it.
+This is your safety net– if something does go wrong, your site can be restored quickly.

 - Clean coding – Are the correct HTML and proper headings being used?
 Do you have broken links anywhere on your website?